 Head north to the Arctic Circle with a flight out of the city of Fairbanks.
 Gain a bird’s eye view of remote Alaskan terrain as you fly 140 air miles over arctic tundra, the Yukon River, and the impressive snow-capped Brooks Range, inside the Arctic Circle, where you’ll land.
 The journey continues by road along the remote Dalton Highway to the community of Wiseman for an insight into how local people live in this harsh, remote setting.

 Out of Anchorage or Talkeetna, scenic flights will land you on nearby glaciers for the ultimate authentic Alaskan flightseeing experience, or have you soaring over Denali National Park for a new perspective of North America’s tallest mountain.
-When the clouds part, the vast, ice-and-granite bulk of Denali from the air is awe-inspiring.
+When the clouds part, the vast, ice-and-granite bulk of the mountain from the air is awe-inspiring.

 For couples on an Alaska honeymoon, one of the most romantic things to do is to hop aboard a helicopter for a thrilling flight over Skagway, where your destination is a nearby glacier.
 Marvel at the expansive ice sheet and snowfield from above, before landing on Denver Glacier, a once-in-a-lifetime experience.